A young boy in Gaza receives a winter jacket during a UNICEF winter aid distribution.

 Right now, the lives of the most vulnerable children hang in the balance as conflicts and crises jeopardize the care and protection that they deserve.
 Dependable, uninterrupted and effective foreign aid is critical to the well-being of millions of children.
 Please contact your members of Congress and urge them to support ongoing U.S. investments in foreign assistance.

 TOP PHOTO: On Jan.
 23, 2025, UNICEF staff member Rawan Eliean helps a young child from the Al-Basyuni family unpack a box of winter clothing that was distributed to children aged 3 to 5 at the Al Zawaida displacement camp in central Gaza.
-Plans are under way to distribute winter gear in the coming weeks to protect the most vulnerable children and families during the upcoming 2025-2026 winter season, but more donor support is needed. © UNICEF/w/Nateel
+For the current winter season response, as of Dec.
+31, 2025, UNICEF had delivered 291,896 winter clothing kits, including insulated footwear for children, among other support to protect the most vulnerable children and families. © UNICEF/w/Nateel

 HOW TO HELP